GLOBAL MARKETS-Dollar rallies on U.S. data, stocks trade flat

 helped by unexpectedly strong U.S. retail sales data, but global

-three weeks put a damper on big gains in the near term.
+the past three weeks put a damper on strong gains in the near

 U.S. retail sales rose 0.5 percent in October after